 World Netball linked with the World Academy of Sport in 2006 under the banner of the Netball Academy to deliver world-class academic programmes that are in touch with industry trends and developments, for administrators, event organisers, former athletes and other members in the netball business.

 Current and potential leaders within the global netball community can benefit from attending intensive residential executive education programmes that cover topics including: Athlete Performance Pathways, International Event Management and Sports Federation Management.

-Modules from this executive series have also been tailored and delivered successfully as bespoke education programmes for the INF Member National Federations at the World Netball Congress, and around other international netball events.
+Modules from this executive series have also been tailored and delivered successfully as bespoke education programmes for the World Netball Member National Federations at the World Netball Congress, and around other international netball events.

 The Post Graduate Certificate in Sport Management, delivered in partnership with the Royal Holloway, University of London (RHUL) is also available for students, athletes and those wishing to gain entry into netball management.

 Gilbert Netball provides the official World Netball ball and officials’ clothing for all international netball events, including the Netball World Cup and Netball World Youth Cup, worldwide Regional Championships, and the Fast5 Netball World Series.